 How is it performed?

-During a tracheobronchoplasty, your surgeons will create a large incision roughly 8-10 inches on your side, curving back behind your shoulder blade.
+During an open approach tracheobronchoplasty, your surgeons will create a standard posterolateral thoracotomy incision roughly 8-10 inches on your side, curving back behind your shoulder blade.
 We then go between the ribs to get into the chest.
 Sometimes we will need to cut a small piece of rib out to gain more space.
 We free up the windpipe and then place a plastic mesh into place to act as a support (splint).
 This takes 60-80 sutures to tack it into place.

 How long does it take?

 When I wake up from surgery will I have tubes in me?